rkartzman/digital-garden-jekyll-template/_notes/your-first-note.md

 This is your first note.
 You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.

-### Link syntax

-To link to another note, you can use multiple syntaxes.
-The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).

-- Using the note title: [[a note about cats]]
-- Using the note's filename: [[cats]]
-- Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]
-- Using the note's filename, with a label: [[cats|link to the note about cats using the note's filename]]

-You can organize notes in subdirectories and link them normally.
-For example, the links above all point to the `_notes/animals/cats.md` file.
-Here's another example: [[tigers]].

-Dashes and underscores in file names are supported, and may be omitted in the bracket link syntax.
-As an example, the `your-first-note.md` file can be linked to with [[your first note]] or [[your-first-note]], or even [[yOuR-FiRsT Note]].

-In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].

-Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
-Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).

-Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is a link to the note about cats with HTML</a>.

 Of course, you can also link to external websites, like this: [this is a link to Wikipedia](https://wikipedia.org/).
 Again, you can use plain HTML if you prefer.
 Footnotes are also supported and will be treated like internal links.[^1] You can point to other notes in your footnotes.[^2]